robert0714/packt-serverless-programming-cookbook-practical-solutions-2019/Chapter04/cognito-client-side-authentication-flow/README.md

 We can now create the CloudFormation stack with the user pool client, by executing the `aws cloudformation create-stack` command.

 ### Client-side authentication flow
-As we discussed previously, the client-side authentication flow uses non-admin APIs.
+As we discussed previously, the client-side authentication flow uses `non-admin APIs`.

 > The output for most of the commands will be similar to the ones that we discussed in the recipe Server-side authentication flow, and need not be repeated here.
 Please refer to that recipe for the screenshots.